Muhammad Inam: 2016

 Inam participated in the 86 kg class freestyle at the 2016 12th South Asian Games in Guwahati, India.
 He won the gold medal in freestyle wrestling against his Indian opponent, Gopal Yaduv on points (12-4).

 Inam also participated in the -90 kg class Beach wrestling|freestyle at the 2016 5th Beach Asian Games in Danang, Vietnam.
 He won the gold medal in freestyle wrestling against his Iranian opponent, on points (3-0).

 Inam also participated in the 86 kg class freestyle at the 2016 Commonwealth Wrestling Championship in Singapore.
 He won the silver medal in freestyle wrestling there.

+2017

+Inam competed in the freestyle 86 kg category at the 2017 Islamic Solidarity Games, held in Baku, Azerbaijan.
+He reached the quarterfinals, where he lost to Azerbaijan's Sharif Sharifov with a score of 10–1 and didn’t advance to medal contention.

+Inam also participated in the 86 kg class freestyle at the 2017 Commonwealth Wrestling Championships in Johannesburg.
+He won the silver medal in freestyle wrestling there.

+Inam also participated in the 86 kg class freestyle at the 2017 World Beach Wrestling Championships and won the gold medal.

 2018

-Inam bagged the gold medal in the 86 kg category at the 2018 Commonwealth Games, Gold Coast by beating his opponent Nigeria's Bibo by 3:0.
+Inam bagged the gold medal in the 86 kg category at the 2018 Commonwealth Games, Gold Coast, by beating his opponent Nigeria's Melvin Bibo by 3-0.

+Inam also participated in the 86 kg class freestyle at the 2018 World Beach Wrestling Championships and won the gold medal.

+2019

+Inam won the gold medal in the 90 kg category at the 2019 South Asian Games held in Nepal.
+He also won a gold medal in the same event at the 2019 World Beach Games.

 2021

+Inam Butt missed out on the 2020 Summer Olympics, he attempted to qualify for Tokyo 2020 but lost in the Asian qualifiers, where he won bronze and never made it to the final Olympic tournament.